MODFLOW-USGS/modflow-devtools/docs/md/fixtures.md

 - `large_test_model`
 - `example_scenario`

-To use these fixtures, the environment variable `REPOS_PATH` must point to the location of model repositories on the filesystem.
+It is recommended to set the environment variable `REPOS_PATH` to the location of the model repositories on the filesystem.
 Model repositories must live side-by-side in this location, and repository directories are expected to be named identically to GitHub repositories.
-If `REPOS_PATH` is not configured, test functions requesting these fixtures will be skipped.
+If `REPOS_PATH` is not configured, `modflow-devtools` assumes tests are being run from an `autotest` subdirectory of the consuming project's root, and model repos live side-by-side with the consuming project.
+If this guess is incorrect and repositories cannot be found, tests requesting these fixtures will be skipped.

-**Note**: example models must be built by running the `ci_build_files.py` script in `modflow6-examples/etc` before running tests using the `example_scenario` fixture.

 ### Test models